There Are Multiple Treatment Method Options

 Use Outdoor Carpenter Ant Spray

-You will need a hand pump sprayer or a backpack sprayer to apply Taurus SC.
-You will mix 0.8 fl oz of product with each gallon of water.
-Most folks will need 1-2 gallons of finished solution to complete the perimeter application.
-You will need to apply the Taurus SC solution one ft up the foundation and one foot out onto the ground to build a barrier.
-You can also apply the solution around window frames, door frames, places where cables, pipes or wires enter the structure and any other place where you have noticed ants crawling or trailing on the structure.
-You cannot spray Taurus SC out in the yard as a broadcast spray, and you must limit applications to once every 6 months.
+You will need a hand pump sprayer or a backpack sprayer to apply a non-repellent spray.
+Mix the labeled amount of product with water.
+Most homes will need 1-2 gallons of finished solution to complete a perimeter application.
+You will need to apply the insecticide up the foundation and out onto the ground to build a barrier.
+You can also apply the solution around window frames, door frames, places where cables, pipes and wires enter the structure, and any other place where you have noticed ants crawling or trailing on the building.
+You cannot spray many insecticides out in the yard as a broadcast spray, and most products require that applications are limited to once every 6 months.
+Always read the label to confirm these sorts of instructions before applying.

-You should note that Taurus SC is formulated to have a slow kill time to allow the ants to spread the product around the colony, and it can take several weeks to see the full results.
+You should note that non-repellent insecticides are formulated to have a slow kill time to allow the ants to spread the product around the colony, and it can take several weeks to see the full results.